HomeBlogData Retention Policy

 What Is a Data Retention Policy?

-A data retention policy is a company’s protocol for how it maintains data in accordance with regulatory and contractual obligations.
-Data retention policies must include specific guidelines for storage management, including time commitments and disposal requirements.
+A data retention policy is a company’s protocol for maintaining data in accordance with regulatory and contractual obligations.

 data-retention-policy